 The stadium's exterior has a cantilever roof that runs the whole way around, and all the stands below the roof follow a very similar-looking design.

-The North Stand is known for sponsorship reasons as the Smith Cooper North Stand and is the closest to Derwent Road.
+The North Stand is the closest to Derwent Road.
 It is the first stand fans will come to if they get off at the aforementioned Park and Ride stop.

 The turnstiles here run along the base of the stand, which has a brickwork design to it.
 The upper levels leading to the roof are made of metal, and there are advertising boards hung up between the gaps in the cantilever roof.

 Over towards the northeast corner is a Greggs, one of the UK’s leading bakery chains.
 This is open during normal hours in the week and closes early at the weekend.
 It is not however open in the build-up to, during, or after a game at Pride Park Stadium.

 The DCFC Megastore is next door, and much like the North Stand there are advertising boards positioned above it.

 Continuing round in a clockwise direction brings you to the East Stand.